GitSlidesSession/GitSlidesSession/README.md

 - 👀 I’m interested in Teaching :)
 - 🌱 I’m currently learning Python, ...
 - 📫 How to reach me @pyeafp
+- I really like to be on github!!!!

 <!---
 GitSlidesSession/GitSlidesSession is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.